gonglini/2023ESWContest_free_1035/README.md

 ## Self Driving (Slam navigation)

 Self-driving is for patrol where being fired.
 We used Python to send the goal for ROS SLAM.
 Cartographer is also used to obtain maps.
+We used Rplidar A1 to obtain maps with a laser scan.
+The car moves to goals serval times where we setup before.
+There is location information that contains x, y, and z(orientation)

 Here's the map and the navigation we got.